linuxsimba/cumulus-install-vm/README.md

 * When the switch reboots, it comes up in ONIE mode and installs whatever OS is specified in the VM's /var/www/onie-installer path.

-* It's not obvious when it's done, so I just waited 5 minutes then pinged associated IP. _See ``wbench_hosts`` of the [Vagrantfile](https://github.com/linuxsimba/cumulus-install-vm/blob/master/Vagrantfile)_.
+* It's not obvious when it's done, so I just waited 5 minutes then pinged the switch's IP. _See ``wbench_hosts`` of the [Vagrantfile](https://github.com/linuxsimba/cumulus-install-vm/blob/master/Vagrantfile)_.
 After that I confirmed I could ssh to the switch root user.
 Then I ran the Ansible provision script _(not included in this repo)_ to configure the L2, L3 config and site specific apps.
   This was the longest step.
 Wish there was a quick way to